alexvogel/behavioral-cloning/writeup.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* bin/model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* bin/drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5.gz containing a trained convolution neural network
-* writeup.md summarizing the results
-* run11.mp4 a video of the successfull drive in autonomous mode on track 1
+* run13.mp4 a video of the successfull drive in autonomous mode on track 1

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing